rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/do-proof-of-work.md

 # Do proof of work for a large bundle

-**In this guide, you use the CryptoCore to do proof of work for a bundle that contains eight zero-value transactions.**
+**In this tutorial, you use the CryptoCore to do proof of work for a bundle that contains eight zero-value transactions.**

 This guide walks you through the process of writing the following scripts: